Julian/venvs/README.rst

 A ``venvs-bootstrap-x.y.z.pyz`` file can be used to install venvs using only itself and any supported Python version.
 The archive includes all dependencies for both running and installing venvs.
-Running the file will create a virtualenv and in the default location and install venvs into it.
+Running the file will create a virtualenv in the default location and install venvs into it.
 It will create the symlinks for the venvs package in the ``~/.local/bin`` directory.
 You may have to add this to your ``PATH`` before being able to run venvs itself, or specify the full path to the links.

 .. code-block:: sh